 If you’ve decided this is definitely the treatment for you, a word of warning – no plucking or waxing for a few weeks before your appointment.
 Shaving, yes, but no yanking hair out at the roots or it won’t grow back in time for your treatment.
 We should also probably warn you that yes, it will hurt, but it’s really more like mild discomfort than anything else.
 If you’re worried, ask your treatment provider for some cooling or anaesthetic cream before you start.

-It usually takes anywhere between 6 and 8 laser sessions to see permanent results, but you can help the process along by scrubbing away partially-dead hairs in the shower between treatments.
+It usually takes anywhere between 6 and 8 laser sessions to see up to 80 – 90 hair reduction, but you can help the process along by scrubbing away partially-dead hairs in the shower between treatments.
 And hey – totally worth the wait.